sourcegraph/about/handbook/engineering/web/index.md

 ℹ️ _Updated TODO_

 We are actively hiring [frontend engineers](../hiring/software-engineer-frontend.md) to grow the Web team.
-When this team team gets big enough, we expect to split into two teams **Frontend platform and code browsing** and **Extensions and Integrations**
+When this team team gets big enough, we expect to split into two teams **Frontend platform and code browsing** and **Extensions and Integrations**.
+We will only make this split once we have identified a dedicated engineering manager and a dedicated product manager.

 ℹ️ _As of TODO, [Code Insights](../code-insights/index.md) moved out of the Web Team into it's own team, lead by Felix Becker (Interim EM) and Joel Kwartler (PM)._